 How to Remove Points from a Path

-Sometimes, you may need to delete any points from the path that you created before.
-You will find the Delete Anchor Point Tool right next to the Add Anchor Point tool.
+Sometimes, you may need to delete any points from your created path.
+You will find the Delete Anchor Point Tool next to the Add Anchor Point tool.

 You can delete any anchor point with the help of this tool.
-At first, select which point you want to delete, then take the arrow on that point with the Delete Anchor Point Tool selected.
-After that, give a click and the point will be deleted.
+First, select which point you want to delete, then take the arrow on that point with the Tool selected.
+After that, give a click, and the point will be deleted.

-The points before and after will join together once the selected point is deleted.
+The points before and after will join once the selected point is deleted.

 How to Use the Convert Point Tool